 - Access potential funding

 Self-Assessment – Personal Readiness

 Business Assessment – The Idea and Understanding Your Market

 - Organization Structure and Financing the Business

 - The Marketing Plan

 Who should apply?

-Individuals who are court-involved or returning from incarceration, who are seriously interested in business ownership and are able to commit to the class schedule.
+Individuals who are court-involved or returning from incarceration, who are serious about building their own business and are able to commit to the class schedule.
+Applicants should have a solid business idea and practical experience in that field.
+UCEDC will help participants finish writing the business plan for their proposed business.
 ESC is a highly competitive program, and those who apply will go through an in-depth screening process before being accepted to the program.